gitunivers-web/Lepari1/replit.md

-# ProLoan - Professional Loan Platform
+# ALTUS - Professional Loan Platform

 ## Overview

-ProLoan is a multi-language professional loan management platform designed for business clients.
+ALTUS is a multi-language professional loan management platform designed for business clients.
 The application provides a comprehensive dashboard for managing loans, transfers, fees, and financial transactions with a focus on trust, clarity, and data-driven decision making.
 Built as a fintech application, it emphasizes professional design patterns inspired by industry leaders like Stripe and Wise.

 **Key Features:**
 - Multi-language support (French, English, Spanish)